horgh/videostreamer/README.md

 website.

-## Requirements
+## Build requirements
-* ffmpeg (libavcodec, libavformat, libavdevice, libavutil, libswresample).
-I developed using 3.2.2.
-On Debian this is in the package `libavutil-dev`.
+* ffmpeg libraries (libavcodec, libavformat, libavdevice, libavutil, libswresample).
+  * It should work with versions 3.2.x or later.
-  * It does work with 3.0.x or earlier version as it depends on newer APIs.
+  * It does not work with 3.0.x or earlier as it depends on new APIs.
-    I'm not sure whether it works with 3.1.x
+  * I'm not sure whether it works with 3.1.x.
 * C compiler.
-I developed using gcc 6.2.1.
-Currently videostreamer requires a compiler with C11 support.
+Currently it requires a compiler with C11 support.
 * Go.
-I developed using 1.7.3.
-It should work with any Go 1 version 1.7.3+ (and probably earlier versions too).
+It should work with any Go 1 version.

 ## Installation
-* Install the ffmpeg libraries and a C compiler.
+* Install the build dependencies (including ffmpeg libraries and a C compiler).
-  * On Debian/Ubuntu you need to install `libavutil-dev`
+  * On Debian/Ubuntu, these packages should include what you need:
+    `git-core pkg-config libavutil-dev libavcodec-dev libavformat-dev
+    libavdevice-dev`
 * Build the daemon.
   * You need a working Go build environment.
-  * Once you have one, run: `go get github.com/horgh/videostreamer`
+  * Run `go get github.com/horgh/videostreamer`
   * This places the `videostreamer` binary at `$GOPATH/bin/videostreamer`.
 * Place index.html somewhere accessible.
 Update the `<video>` element src attribute.